Fairlife milk promises increased protein and calcium, decreased sugar, and no lactose

 Fairlife also lasts longer in the store than other milks.
 “Ordinary milk is pasteurized at a high temperature for 15-20 seconds,” according to the Fairlife website.
 “We pasteurize our milk at an even higher temperature for less time.
 That gives Fairlife much longer shelf life unopened.”
 They do note that after opening, Fairlife’s shelf life is the same as any other dairy milk.

 I've bought Fairlife before.
 I’ll pick up one of their 11.5-ounce bottles when I know I’ll be going out of town soon but still need milk for my morning coffee.
 Other than juice box-sized cartons of milk intended for children’s lunches, Fairlife tends to be the only available option for a container of milk smaller than a quart.
 The reasoning behind making this size probably has more to do with an effort to get folks to select a bottle of (high protein! less sugar!) milk instead of a single-serving soda when grabbing a quick beverage.
-Of course, Fairlife is owned by Coca-Cola, so it’s unlikely they’d mind too much if you did still pick up a soda.
+Of course, Fairlife is distributed by the Coca-Cola Company, so it’s unlikely they’d mind too much if you did still pick up a soda.